Master of City Design

 The Master of City Design (MCD) is a 10-month intensive graduate degree focusing on the built environment and addressing pressing racial, spatial, and climatic inequality issues.
 Hands-on field-based studio learning provides immersive exposure to integrated, interdisciplinary design approaches and professional practice in urban places across Chicago.
 Our diverse and interdisciplinary curriculum integrates urban design with climate science, community economic development, environmental planning, public policy, and transportation equity.

-The Next MCD Info Session
+April MCD Info Session for Prospective Students

 Student in an orange shirt at a table displaying design maps of a neighborhood with community members at the table as well.